datopia/pixyll/_drafts/db.md

 odds with the needs of
 sustainable, [composable](https://www.youtube.com/watch?v=3oQTSP4FngY) systems.

-If these seem abstract concerns, appraise the possibility that the absence of a fundamental means of data interrogation consigns contracts to the re-implementation<sup>2</sup> of a small set of access patterns over their "internal state" --- whatever that means.
-While it's awkward to obtain empirical data<sup>3</sup>, we've the suspicion that an astonishing percentage of deployed contracts are concerned with trivial data brokerage --- compensating for the shortcomings of their platforms, rather than doing anything _smart_.
+These are not abstract concerns.
+The absence of a fundamental means of global, structural interrogation consigns contracts to the re-implementation<sup>2</sup>
+of a small set of access patterns over their "internal state" --- whatever that means, and however it's been jerry-rigged together.
+While it's awkward to obtain empirical data<sup>3</sup>, we've the intuition that an astonishing percentage of deployed contracts are concerned with trivial, imperative data brokerage --- ordered sequences of assertions along the lines of _0x017b... can write this, 0x1f6f... can read that_ --- compensating for the shortcomings of their platforms, not doing anything _smart_.

 <div class="footnote">
 <span class="small">
 <sup>1</sup> c.f. generated getters and setters per Solidity, etc.<br>
 <sup>2</sup> It may surprise you to learn that grave mistakes are often made in these implementations.<br>
-<sup>4</sup> Expect a follow-up &mdash; much of what appears as <i>code</i> is data smeared in
+<sup>3</sup> Expect a follow-up &mdash; much of what appears as <i>code</i> is data smeared in
 carmine.
 <br>
 </span>